guy-dar/stallion/README.md

 There's plenty to be improved:
 * More features!
 Please! *Send us feature requests*.
 * Better heuristics!
-* Debugging (code was written in an ad-hoc manner, which potentially result in bugs)
+* Debugging (code was written in an ad-hoc manner, which might potentially result in bugs)
 * Checking browser compatibility
 * Design choices (Peek Box design most notably)
 * Speed